jspm/jspm.org/pages/getting-started.md

   }
 }
 ```

+Just like npm can install local folders, local module URLs can be installed directly in JSPM, and they can also point to fully remote module URLs with transitive dependency installs applying in all cases.

 Now we can update the HTML file to load `app` directly instead of having to hard-code the path: